rkyshiu/project-dog-classification/README.md

-# project-dog-classification
+# Udacity nanodegree

-Project for dog classification
+This is a project for udacity nanodegree, which is mainly for Deep Learning